GPS-GmbH/docs/user/settings/import-certificate.md

 There are three methods to import the GPS Root Certificate on the Operating System level, import via :

 * Chrome Browser
-* Windows File browser
+* Windows File Browser
 * Edge Browser

 **Advantages:**

 * With one import all SICON.OS installations show the green padlock.
-* With one import all browsers that use the trust center of the operating system will switch to green.
+* With one import all Browsers that use the trust center of the operating system will switch to green.
-* No repeated accepting of Certificates on edge browser.
+* No repeated accepting of Certificates on Edge Browser.

 **Disadvantages:**